Vyral/base-template/_posts/2020-04-28-cohick--associates-financial-services-boost-local-businesses.md

 {% include youtube.html %}

-CPA and Carlisle native Chris Farrands joins me to discuss the financial services offered by Cohick & Associates, a trusted community partner.
+<p style="text-align: center;"><em>CPA and Carlisle native Chris Farrands joins me to discuss the financial services offered by Cohick & Associates, a trusted community partner.</em></p>

 What makes Cohick & Associates so special?
 For years, they’ve been going the extra mile for local businesses.
 My Brand Ambassador Spotlight guest for today, Chris Farrands, shares a passion with founder Jeff Cohick for helping small businesses in Central Pennsylvania. **Together, with an exceptional support staff, they’ve been able to help business owners thrive by offering outstanding bookkeeping, payroll and tax services.&nbsp;**